mosfick21/translator-for-discord/README.md

 | Tone rules for a language | `DT_TONE` in `src/tone.js` |
 | A translation backend | A function returning `{ text, detected }`, in `PROVIDERS` |

+Start with [ARCHITECTURE.md](ARCHITECTURE.md).
 Issues and pull requests welcome.

 ---